AdamWhittingham/csv_normaliser/README.md

 Installation
 ------------
-Clone the repository and get to it- everything is core Ruby 1.9 (1.9.2-p290 to be exact)
+Clone the repository and get to it- everything is core Ruby 1.9 Ultimately I'll try to turn this into a gem with the command line interface added to the path.

 Usage
 -----